control-toolbox/OptimalControl.jl/docs/src/tutorial-basic-example-f.md

     [Double integrator: energy minimisation](https://control-toolbox.org/docs/ctproblems/stable/problems/double_integrator_energy.html#DIE)
     for the analytical solution and details about this problem.

-First, we need to import the `OptimalControl.jl` package to define and solve the optimal control problem.
+First, we need to import the `OptimalControl.jl` package to define the optimal control problem and `NLPModelsIpopt.jl` to solve it.
 We also need to import the `Plots.jl` package to plot the solution.

 ```@example main
 using OptimalControl